clarkgrubb/data-tools/README.md

       "address.state": "VA"
     }

-[Google](https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml) recommends using plural names for keys when the values are arrays.
+Use plural names for keys when the values are arrays.
 The values in an array should have the same type.
 One can imagine using an array as a shortcut for a JSON object, e.g.:

     ["123 Main", "Jamestown", "VA"]